nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 #### Fire Dragon (892/6)

 **Note:** Fire Dragon is a bitch, he can kill Leena or Glenn if you ain't careful.
 Be prepared to adhoc the fight on this one.
 Remember that only Glenn has Revive and Magnify so determine for yourself if the Fight is worth continuing if Glenn was the person to die.
 Reset the game instead of running away.

+  * Normal Strats
     * Leena - 1 - Eagle Eye Glenn
+    * If Attacked:
+      * Glenn - 2
+      * Serge - 1 / 1 - TurnBlue Glenn
+    * If Not Attacked
-  * Glenn - 3
+      * Glenn - 3 / 3
-  * Serge - 1 / 1 / 2 or just a 1 if Fire Dragon attacked you before this - Turn Blue on Glenn
+      * Serge - 1 (Or 1/1 if you can push it) - Turn Blue on Glenn
     * Glenn - 3 / 3 - Revive Leena if she died earlier
     * Leena - 1 / 1 / 1 / 1 / 1
-  * Serge - 3 / 3 - Skip if Leena didn't die
+    * Serge - Genius Leena
-  * Glenn - 3 / 3 - Magnify
+    * Glenn - Magnify
     * Leena - Aquaball -2
-  * Serge - Aquaball -2
+    * Serge - AquaBeam
     * Leena - IceBlast
-  * **Heal with Consumables**
+  * 20 Str Glenn, 14 Mag Leena Strats
+    * Leena - 1 - Eagle Eye Glenn
+    * Glenn - 3 / 3
+    * Serge - 1 - TurnBlue Glenn
+    * Leena - 1 / 1 - AquaBall
+    * Glenn - 3 / 3
+    * Leena - 1 / 1 / 1 - IceBlast
+    * Serge - Defend
+    * Glenn - 3 / 3
+    * Serge - 2 / 3
+    * Glenn - 2 / 3
-  * Use the Heal with Consumables Option
+  * **Use the Heal with Consumables Option**
   * **SPLIT AFTER THE WIN MENU**

 Drops: